Nivetha2005/Urban-Green-Space-Assessment/README.md

 ## 📄 License

-This project is for academic and research purposes.
+This project is licensed under the MIT License.
+See the LICENSE file for details.

 ## 📧 Contact

 For questions or support, please contact:
-- Email:srilaksh04@gmail.com
+- Email:nivethatk03@gmail.com

 ## 🙏 Acknowledgments